bawdo/ruby_robot/README.md

 # Overview
-A simply robot that you can move around on a tabletop.
+A simple robot that you can move around on a tabletop.

 ## Usage